maxsquadqc/SQC_wash/README.md

 # SQC_Wash

-Clean ur dirty money with this simple washing script
+Clean ur dirty money with this simple washing script.

 ## Table of Contents